hilalturkaslan/Data/README.md

-ai for sample do it is an data app case study
+data for sample do than is a ai app case study